Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 * PPA stands for personal package archive, and is how you can add third-party repositories as a source for the APT package manager.

-* tmux is a program that lets you run multiple shells in your terminal at once.
+* tmux is a program that lets you run multiple windows in your terminal at once.

-* fasd is a program that keeps track of your visited directories and lets you jump to them with shortcuts.
+* fasd is a program that keeps track of your visited directories and files and lets you access them with with a substring.

 * fzf is a program that lets you search through the output of other commands with text patterns.